microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 ----------------------------------------

-### diff@v5.1.0
+### diff@v5.2.0

-> A javascript text diff implementation.
+> A JavaScript text diff implementation.

 License: BSD-3-Clause
 Repository: <git://github.com/kpdecker/jsdiff.git>

-> Software License Agreement (BSD License)
+> BSD 3-Clause License
 >
 > Copyright (c) 2009-2015, Kevin Decker <kpdecker@gmail.com>
->
 > All rights reserved.
 >
-> Redistribution and use of this software in source and binary forms, with or without modification,
+> Redistribution and use in source and binary forms, with or without
-> are permitted provided that the following conditions are met:
+> modification, are permitted provided that the following conditions are met:
 >
-> * Redistributions of source code must retain the above
+> 1. Redistributions of source code must retain the above copyright notice, this
->   copyright notice, this list of conditions and the
+>    list of conditions and the following disclaimer.
->   following disclaimer.
 >
-> * Redistributions in binary form must reproduce the above
+> 2. Redistributions in binary form must reproduce the above copyright notice,
->   copyright notice, this list of conditions and the
->   following disclaimer in the documentation and/or other
+>    this list of conditions and the following disclaimer in the documentation
->   materials provided with the distribution.
+>    and/or other materials provided with the distribution.
 >
-> * Neither the name of Kevin Decker nor the names of its
+> 3. Neither the name of the copyright holder nor the names of its
->   contributors may be used to endorse or promote products
+>    contributors may be used to endorse or promote products derived from
->   derived from this software without specific prior
+>    this software without specific prior written permission.
->   written permission.
 >
-> THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR
+> THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS"
-> IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND
+> AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE
-> FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL THE COPYRIGHT OWNER OR
+> IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE
+> DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE
-> CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL
+> FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL
-> DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE,
+> DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR
-> DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER
+> SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER
+> CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY,
-> IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT
+> OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE
-> OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+> OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ----------------------------------------